ChristianBernhard/intelligent-systems-24/exercises/02/exercise_2.md

 Rollouts: In MCTS, a rollout is a simulation starting from a certain state and going to a terminal state using random actions.
 It is used to estimate the value of a state. c exploration hyperparameter: This is used in the Upper Confidence Bound (UCB1) formula during the selection phase of MCTS.
 It balances exploration of unvisited or less visited nodes and exploitation of nodes known to have a good value.

+Difference between RL and Planning?
+RL: Select the next action for a given state
+Planning: select multiple actions which yield a high reward together

+Monte Carlo vs. Las Vegas Algorithm:
+- MC: certain probablity incorrect
+- Las Vegas: always output correct solution, but makes use of random choices in the calc.

+Use MC to estimate PI

+Upper Confidence Bound:
+Which child node to choose for expansion (MCST Step 2)

+Exploration vs. Eploitation

+MCTS Algorithm Steps:
+Step 1-4
+Expansion are random
+If all expanded -> select action with highest UCB: action 3 how many actions do you randomly sample? in 2nd layer only 1 anymore.

+Another hyperparameter C exploration converge faster?
+Trick question: MCTS is randomized algorithm -> we cant tell

+Exeercise 3:

 ## Exercise 4: Monte Carlo Tree Search
+See solution

 ## Exercise 5: Questions